Scotland's Loch Ness monster 'could be giant eel' | DW | 05.09.2019

 "We can't exclude the possibility that there's a giant eel in Loch Ness but we don't know whether these samples we've collected are from a giant beast or just an ordinary one, so there's still this element of 'we just don't know,'" the scientist said.

 The study also ruled out the presence of large animals such as dinosaurs.
-Gemmell noted that despite the idea of a giant eel having existed for decades, nobody had ever caught one in the Loch.
-Eels are however, "very plentiful" in the lake.
+Gemmell noted that despite the idea of a giant eel having existed for decades, nobody had ever caught one in the loch.
+Smaller eels are, however, "very plentiful" in the lake.

 Gemmell said that as an "element of doubt" remains, "there'll still be plenty of people who want to believe" in the Loch Ness monster.